elGreato/savvy/README.md

 ## Implementation

 ## Deployment
 The system was deployed on the PaaS platform heroku.
-It can be accessed with the following URL:\n\n [savvy](https://savvy-fhnw.herokuapp.com/)
+It can be accessed with the following URL:

+[savvy](https://savvy-fhnw.herokuapp.com/)